Dawud-UB/mlops-github-actions/README.md

-# CI/CD Workflow for ML with GitHub Actions
+# CI/CD Workflow for MLOps with GitHub Actions

 This repository demonstrates a **simple CI/CD pipeline for Machine Learning** using GitHub Actions.
 The example trains a **Logistic Regression model** on the Breast Cancer dataset from scikit-learn,